neuralpain/paperparam/README.md

 # paperparam 0.1.0

-paperparam is a package which adds custom margins and other components for a basic page setup or layout.
+Custom margins and other components for page setup or layout.

 ## Usage